The deep-tech whir of a subsystem hums through the helm chamber.

 “They’re all on my payroll.
 You see, Ywn, currency exists to solve problems.
 You don’t need to simply shoot the goo out of someone to get your way all the time… perhaps you could take note on that.”

 Ywn gives an aged, tired sigh.
 It’s been so many millennia, and yet while the names change, the idiocy does not.
 “You overlords are all the same, if only Oidhche could have seen what he’d leave behind.”

 Eternity hums with a quizzical poise. “…Those stories were true, then?”

 “At least you care enough about the past to want to avoid mistakes.
-Despite our disagreements, I’ll give you that you’re probably the best person other than me to watch him.”
+Despite our disagreements, I’ll give you that you’re probably the best person other than me to watch over him.”

 “Doesn’t he have some… knight woman th-“